Obtaining a Balance Transfer Card with Poor Credit

 Debt Consolidation

 Debt consolidation, which often includes a balance transfer, involves combining multiple debts into a single payment, usually with a lower interest rate.
-This can simplify your finances and potentially reduce your monthly payments.
+This can simplify your finances and reduce your monthly expenses.

 Consolidation loans are available through banks, credit unions, or online lenders.
 They can be secured by an asset like your home or unsecured based on your creditworthiness.